huaweicloud/terraform-provider-huaweicloud/docs/resources/rds_instance.md

   -> **NOTE:** async indicates the asynchronous replication mode. semisync indicates the semi-synchronous replication mode. sync indicates the synchronous replication mode.

+* `lower_case_table_names` - (Optional, String, ForceNew) Specifies the case-sensitive state of the database table name, the default value is "1".
+Changing this parameter will create a new resource.
+    + 0: Table names are stored as fixed and table names are case-sensitive.
+    + 1: Table names will be stored in lower case and table names are not case-sensitive.

 * `param_group_id` - (Optional, String, ForceNew) Specifies the parameter group ID.
 Changing this parameter will create a new resource.